 What’s the difference between the Air Head Standard and Air Head Marine?

 The Air Head Standard has a full-sized toilet pan, seat and lid.
 The brackets and hinges for the seat and lid protrude slightly to the rear.
-The Marine version has the brackets at the back of the toilet repositioned inwards so that the toilet fits flush against the back wall, this compromises the size of the toilet seat, reducing it slightly.
+The Marine version has the brackets and hinges at the back of the toilet repositioned inwards so that the toilet fits almost flush against the back wall – in order to accommodate this, the seat is slightly smaller in width and depth.

 How does the Air Head compost toilet work?

 There’s a small, manually operated hatch that opens the solids container, which you can open once you have sat down.
 All you have to do is sit down and ‘go’.
 Urine automatically flows to the front of the toilet, where it drains into an easily and quickly removable container.
 Solids drop through and after your visit, you turn the handle on the side to mix your deposit with the existing contents and the coconut coir medium (which is added when you commission the toilet).

 Optionally, you can place a paper liner in the bowl and allow it to ‘flush’ down but opening the solids hatch.
 Gentlemen can also stand to urinate with the Air Head as the solids hatch will direct urine back to the front and into the urine bottle.

 Does it smell?

-The fan is housed in a shroud at the point where the flexible vent pipe exits.
-The fan draws air through a screened opening on the toilet, across the top of the solids area and through the vent hose and then outside.
+The fan is located in a housing at the point where the flexible vent pipe exits the room.
+The fan draws air through a screened opening on the toilet, across the top of the solids area and through the flexible vent hose and then outside.
 You have the choice of either a straight or angled fan housing – the diagram below will help you decide on the most suitable version, although you are welcome to call us for advice.
 Approximately 1.5 metres (5 feet) of flexible vent pipe comes with the Air Head and further lengths, if needed, are available online.